marczz/unix_memo/source/debian_package_memo.rst

          apt-cache depends package
          apt-cache rdepends package

--    You can also use aptitude
+-    You can also use aptitude by replacing
      ::

          apt-cache rdepends xdg-utils

-     can be replaced by:
+     by:
      ::

          aptitude search '?dependency(xdg-utils)'

-     but the to search all dependencies of the package like ``apt-cache depends``:
+     but the to search all dependencies of the package like ``apt-cache depends`` you need a complex search
      ::

          aptitude search